whatwg/meta/COMMITTING.md

 Title lines must not end in a period; they are titles, not sentences.

-Be sure to reference related GitHub issues within pull requests so they are appropriately cross-linked by GitHub.
+Be sure to reference related GitHub issues within commit message descriptions so they are appropriately cross-linked by GitHub.
 Use "closes" or "fixes" as appropriate to [automatically close issues](https://help.github.com/articles/closing-issues-using-keywords/).

 Avoid using Markdown-style code markup (i.e., backticks) unless necessary for disambiguation.